-Within two years, Chrome will cease supporting third-party cookies — the technology that underpins online advertising as we know it today.
+By 2022, Chrome will cease supporting third-party cookies — the technology that underpins online advertising as we know it today.

 While first-party cookies restrict tracking to the domain that drops the cookie, third-party cookies allow user tracking across multiple websites.
 Most of modern digital marketing is based on these third-party cookies, allowing advertisers and advertising technology companies to understand more about users and deliver ads based on that information.

 Today’s ad-funded content model is centered on the value of this information exchange.
 Users “pay” for free content on publishers’ websites with information that allows advertisers to serve them targeted ads.

 But privacy concerns about ways that companies can track users without their knowledge have become the driving force behind Safari, Firefox, and now Chrome removing this functionality entirely.